Introduction to the former Form FS01 for AFSL Applications

 ASIC Completeness Check and Potential Rejection

-After you submit your signed Form FS01 and core proof documents, ASIC will conduct a completeness check.
-This check, also known as a pre-lodgement check, is to ensure your application is complete and ready for assessment.
-It is important to ensure all required documents are submitted at this stage.
+After an applicant submitted their signed Form FS01 and core proof documents, ASIC would conduct a completeness check.
+This check, also known as a pre-lodgement check, was to ensure the application was complete and ready for assessment.

 The AFS Licence Assessment Process

-Once your application passes the completeness check, ASIC will proceed with a detailed assessment.
-A licensing analyst from ASIC will be assigned to assess your application.
+Once an application passed the completeness check under the old system, ASIC would proceed with a detailed assessment.
+This part of the process remains fundamentally unchanged today.
+A licensing analyst from ASIC is assigned to assess the application.
 The depth of this assessment will depend on ASIC’s analysis of your business and the market in which you propose to operate.

 During the assessment process, ASIC may need further information to support your application.
 If additional information or proof documents are required, ASIC will contact you via email, letter, or telephone.
 It is important to respond to any requests from ASIC promptly and within any specified timeframes to avoid delays in the application process.